The 30-Hour Week: Systems That Run Your $50K–$75K Business Without You

 “Client feedback conflicts with our recommendation—what do we do?”

-Every question was within her team’s capability to answer.
-But they lacked decision frameworks—the rules for making calls without her.
+Every question was within her team’s capability to answer, but they lacked decision frameworks—the rules for making calls without her.

 Example question: “Client wants scope change mid-project—approve or push to next phase?”